Krazete/ailog/CONTEXT.md

 * A snapshot of her [face filter video in September](https://youtu.be/Qbu3GhkT7Cc) was posted [on Twitter way back in June](https://twitter.com/aichan_nel/status/1140843072797851648).

 It appeared as if they were using a reserve of AI-chan videos recorded before her birthday.
-To many, this made it seem like they were trying to trick fans into believing AI-chan was still around when she really wasn't.
+To many, this made it seem like they were trying to trick people into believing AI-chan was still around when she really wasn't.

 ## Explanations